 Coping as a Patient

-Each person’s experience with a brain tumor is different, but a similar sense of fear is felt by everyone.
 With a little help, most people can learn to manage their feelings and the changes brought on by a brain tumor and its treatment.
-You can learn how to gain more control, every step of the way.
-This is true for both patients, and their loved ones.
-Coping with a brain tumor is easier with support from others.
+Brain surgery is a lot for your body to cope with.
+You can learn how to gain more control every step of the way.
+This is true for both patients and the people who care for them.

 - You can take an empowerment approach to gain a sense of control over this disease.